github/opensource.guide/CONTRIBUTING.md

 ## Community

 Handbook discussions take place on this repository's [Issues](https://github.com/github/open-source-handbook/issues) and [Pull Requests](https://github.com/github/open-source-handbook/pulls) sections.
 Anybody is welcome to join these conversations.
-There is also a mailing list for regular updates and discussion.
+There is also a mailing list for regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.